Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Do I need to keep the property to keep residency in the Dominican Republic?

-If you sell your property before your residency permit expires and do not replace it with another qualifying investment, you risk losing the basis for your investor status at your next renewal.
+If you sell the property before your residency card expires and do not replace it with another qualifying investment, you risk losing the basis for your investor residency at the next renewal in the Dominican Republic.

 Is there a minimum stay requirement per year in the Dominican Republic?